-The subject property is classified as a Category I Building (Significant Building, No alterations) under Article 11 of the Planning Code.
+The subject property is classified as a Category IV Building (Contributory Building within a Conservation District) under Article 11 of the Planning Code.
 The proposed conversions represent a change of use only, and would not result in any alterations to the existing building.
 The existing historic building would be preserved.
 No Permit to Alter would be required for the proposed change of use.